-At this point not only is your patience a virtue, but can be your best ally.
+At this point not only is your patience a virtue but can be your best ally.
 All medical providers want to be paid, as soon as possible.
-There are some companies which even buy doctors’ “collectibles” (money they are owed from patients, insurance companies, etc.) at a discount, say 50% on the dollar, just because the doctors get tired of waiting and simply want their cash.
-Remember time is a powerful element (and weapon) used by the insurance companies with great effect.
+There are some companies which even buy doctors’ “collectibles” (money they are owed from patients, insurance companies, etc.) at a discount, say 50% on the dollar, just because the doctors get tired of waiting and only want their cash.
+Remember time is a dominant element (and weapon) used by the insurance companies with significant effect.
 You can use this time element in your favor as well.

-Essentially letting the medical providers know that the matter MAY be on the brink of settlement [never let them know a matter IS settled, as then they begin pressing for their money and wanting to know the amount of the settlement so they know how much to reduce bills, etc.] and if only you could get some help from the respective medical providers, you could bring this matter to resolution.
-This, then, gives them the incentive and motivation to negotiate their bills down, and puts the onus on them.
-If the numbers simply do not work, sometimes just sitting on things and letting time tick by, can help push the physicians and the subrogation people to stop being ridiculous.
+Mostly letting the medical providers know that the matter MAY be on the brink of settlement [never let them know an issue IS settled, as then they begin pressing for their money and wanting to know the amount of the settlement, so they know how much to reduce bills, etc.].
+If only you could get some help from the respective medical providers, you could bring this matter to resolution.
+This, then, gives them the incentive and motivation to negotiate their bills down and puts the onus on them.
+If the numbers only do not work, sometimes just sitting on things and letting time tick by, can help push the physicians and the subrogation people to stop being ridiculous.

-It should be remembered that when seeking reductions from doctors, that while they have a right to make an income, essentially most of what they make is “profit.”
-It is not like they are working for an hourly wage, or just barely getting by economically.
+It should be remembered that when seeking cuts from doctors, that while they have a right to make an income, essentially most of what they make is “profit.”
+It is not like they are working on an hourly wage, or just barely getting by economically.
 They make good money and are paid mainly for their knowledge and expertise.
-Further, most of their prices are somewhat inflated to make up for the fact that there will be people who do not pay them, or only pay them half, and for insurance companies who constantly seek reductions.
-It is sort of cost spreading.
+Further, most of their prices are somewhat inflated to make up for the fact that there will be people who do not pay them, or only pay them half, and for insurance companies who always seek reductions.
+It is cost spreading.
 Insurance companies know this all too well and are the ones who drive the hardest bargains with doctors.
-For instance, $1,300 MRI’s become $250 payments; $500 procedures are paid at $85, etc. and the doctors accept this all day long.
-Therefore, to a great degree they expect (and build into their payment structures) that there will be reductions in their billings.
+For instance, $1,300 MRI’s become $250 payments; $500 procedures are paid at $85, etc., and the doctors accept this all day long.
+Therefore, to a great degree, they expect (and build into their payment structures) that there will be reductions in their billings.
 So, you should negotiate with them in the toughest way you know how, while still being fair – like showing them that ALL of them will be taking reductions, as well as the attorney and you as plaintiff; not just a few of them.
-This goes far in placating them and helping you to resolve a tough matter.
+This goes far in placating them and helping you to resolve a severe matter.